-With high inflation predicted to last beyond 2022, it’s unlikely that the planned 6.6% National Living Wage increase in April 2022 will be enough to protect working people from poverty as the cost of living rises.
+With high inflation predicted to last beyond 2022, the recent 6.6% National Living Wage increase won’t be enough to protect working people from poverty as the cost of living continues to rise.
 It’s therefore more important than ever that employers seek to understand and alleviate the financial strain their workforces are under.

 The UK’s cost-of-living crisis in 2022

-The National Living Wage already failed to protect many households from poverty before the crisis emerged, so the planned 6.6% increase in April 2022 won’t be enough to offset the rising cost of living.
-According to The Institute for Fiscal Studies, workers who earnt £30,000 in April 2021 now need to see their wages grow by more than 7% to maintain the same standard of living a year later.
+The National Living Wage already failed to protect many households from poverty before the crisis emerged, so the 6.6% increase in April 2022 hasn’t been enough to offset the rising cost of living.
+According to The Institute for Fiscal Studies, workers who earnt £30,000 in April 2021 needed to see their wages grow by more than 7% to maintain the same standard of living a year later.

 Calculate the minimum income needed for different family types with the minimum income calculator: